 Why would you visit North-West Switzerland?

-If you're interested in culture and history, this a region to consider visiting.
+If you're interested in culture and history, this a region to consider.
 The pretty old town center of Basel offers lots of museums and monuments, and there is a Roman theatre and museum in Augst.

 There's lots of beautiful scenery in the Jura mountains, with plenty of hiking trails in the regional parks of Doubs and Chasseral.
 One of the most exciting landscapes here is the huge, steep rock formation of Creux du Van, to be reached on foot.
 Spectacular views are guaranteed!